 Instant Pot Lentil Soup with Sausage

 This easy instant pot lentil soup with sausage is a tasty, hearty soup that's more like a meal in a bowl.
-Pressure cooking lentils is one of the best ways to prepare them!
+Easy to make in the pressure cooker this soup is also low calorie, high fiber and high protein!

 Ingredients